Satyajit Ray’s ancestral house in ruins

 Its boundary wall has collapsed in places, while the doors and windows have been stolen amid a lack of security.
 The rooms inside are also in a shambles, said local people.

-The house has developed cracks on the roof and walls over the years.
+The house has also developed cracks on the roof and walls over the years.

 Weeds and creepers have overgrown to claim the house in many places.
 During rains, water seeps into the house, accelerating its decay, said Hanif Uddin, a resident of the neighbouring Panditpara area.